 Rohtak is a district in the Indian state of Haryana, with a town by the same name as its capital.
 It is situated near Delhi and comes under National Capital Region (NCR) II.
-It is about 70 kms from Delhi and is also the political capital of Haryana.
+It is about 70 km from Delhi and is also the political capital of Haryana.
 Rohtak is also famous for its dairies, cloth market and educational institutes.

-It also hosts a mini zoo housing animals such as tiger, panther, deer, monkey, birds and many more.
+It also hosts a mini zoo, housing animals such as tiger, panther, deer, monkey, birds and many more.
 Asthal Bohar, a hermitage or a spiritual habitat of the followers of the Guru Gorakh Nath sect, houses a host of relics, ancient discoveries, sculptured stone idols, scriptures, books and several other objects of religious significance.

-Rohtak is also home to the Jama Masjid which is located in the middle of the town Mayham.
-According to one inscription found on the mosque, it was built during the reign of Emperor Humayun in 1531 AD But another inscription indicates that it was built during the time of Aurangzeb from 1667-68 AD.
+Rohtak is also home to the Jama Masjid, which is located in the middle of the town Maham.
+According to one inscription found on the mosque, it was built during the reign of Emperor Humayun in 1531 AD.
+But another inscription indicates that it was built during the time of Aurangzeb from 1667-68 AD.

-Like every other city in Haryana, Rohtak too hosts a holy tank called Goakaran Tank or Gau Karan tank.
+Like every other city in Haryana, Rohtak too hosts a holy tank called Gokaran Tank or Gau Karan Tank.
 It is located in the city itself.
 The complex contains a number of structures of religious importance including shrines of various gods and goddesses.
 While in Rohtak, you can also visit Bhindawas Lake, which is an ideal destination for weekend picnickers, for bird lovers, photographers and videographers.

 The climate of Rohtak is varied in nature.

-How to reach Rohtak
+How To Reach Rohtak